moccu/django-omnibus/docs/source/client/installation.rst

 ``````

 SockJS can be used as alternative transport implementation.
 It delivers the
-same API as the browsers standart Web Websockets.
+same API as the browsers standard Web Websockets.

 .. code-block:: html